ujjwalkumar1212/Project-Charter-Group-D/index.md

 1. Administrator - Dr.Hoot
 2. User
-3. User stories & acceptance criteria checklist - Vyshnavi Yalamareddy
-4. UX sketches & usability - Srimai Reddy Yanala
-5. App framework, architecture, requirements definition (PWA required) - Sravya Kancharla
-6. E-R diagram & sample data - Anurag Kumar
-7. Coordinate, organize, initialize repository & client contacts, all other - Ujjawal Kumar
+3. Instructor

 ## Stories by Role

 Administrator Perspective
-As a admin, I would like this application to generate the required code without fail as user should get through that easily
+As a admin, I would like this application to generate the required code without fail as user should get through that easily.

 Users Perspective
 As a user I would like to have a good interface as it looks good